laderast/whyIScience/yourStoryOfScience.md

 ## Your Story of Science and How It Can Help People

-There is much contempt for scientists and what people term the elites: many times, scientists are made to be these isolated boogeymen who don't
+There is much contempt for scientists and what people term elitism: many times, scientists are made to be these isolated boogeymen who are elitist and are out of touch with their public.
+We don't care about people, we are threatening their jobs, and we don't understand their struggle.

 This is where your story can help.
-By adding your story of science to the discussion, you make a counter story to these
+By adding your story of science to the discussion, you make a counter story to these accusations.
+By being human, you can connect science to other people.

+We especially need people who grew out of diverse backgrounds and who endured hardship to get to where they are.
+Your stories are important in that we can show skeptics that we are like them and we want to help them.

+I know that a lot of scientists are uncomfortable sharing their feelings.
+But the truth is that feelings drive everything.
+Understanding your feelings is extremely useful, even in science.
+Without feelings, we cannot make decisions and we cannot connect with others.

 ### Why Do You Science?